jmalarcon/jquery.YACSSTooltip/README.md

 <script src="js/jquery.YACSSTooltip.min.js"></script>
 ```

-Now, just select the elements you want to add the tooltip to and call the `addTooltip` method:
+Now, just select the elements you want to add the tooltip to and call the `addTooltip` method.
+For example:

 ```javascript
 $(function() {